timvisee/ffsend/ROADMAP.md

 The first public release.

 Features:
+- Do not write archives to the disk (temporarily), stream their contents
 - Implement error handling everywhere properly
 - Extract utility module
 - Embed/wrap request errors with failure